base-org/contract-deployments/mainnet/2024-02-23-transfer-op/README.md

 3. "Sender": Check the address shown is your signer account.
 If not, you will need to determine which “number” it is in the list of addresses on your ledger.
-4.
+4. "Success" with a green check mark

 #### 3.2.
 Validate correctness of the state diff.

 Now click on the "State" tab.
 Verify that:

-1. TODO
+1. Verify that the state change for token balances is reflected.
+2. Check that the `Transfer` event was emitted for the expected balance `from` the Nested Multisig `to` the Smart Escrow contract

 #### 3.3.
+Validate correctness of the events emitted

+Now click on the "Events" tab.
+Verify that:

+1. Verify that the call emitted the `DelegateChanged` event, establishing a new address as the delegate for the Nested Multisig
+2. Verify that the call emitted `DelegateVotesChanged` with a new balance of `10737418000000000000000000`
+3. Verify that the call emitted `SubDelegation`, specifying an allowance of `10737418000000000000000000`
+4. Verify that the call emitted `ExecutionSuccess`

+#### 3.4.
 Extract the domain hash and the message hash to approve.

 Now that we have verified the transaction performs the right operation, we need to extract the domain hash and the message hash to